 College basketball, in general, is a fan favorite to watch due to the heart and effort that teams put out just for a win.
 This often leads to some impressive stories on the year and even some very volatile moments when certain teams play each other.

 For college basketball betting, this is also similar.
-Bettors can enjoy the games and teams they love but also make some money along the way.
+Bettors can enjoy the games and teams they love with the additional bonus of possibly winning some money along the way.

-Below you will learn everything you need to get started on how to bet college basketball.
+This article is a guide to getting started wagering on college basketball.
 Also, you can find tips along the way to make sure the betting experience goes as smoothly as possible.
+Additionally, learn more about wagering on college football.

 Once Christmas arrives, most conferences will look to begin their league play.
 These games are some of the most important ones on the schedule for a variety of reasons.

-These conference games will lead to seeding for the conference tournaments later on.
-Then, depending on how teams have performed in the season and in conference play, it will translate over to the “March Madness” tournament or other lesser tier postseason tournaments.
+Conference games lead to seeding for the conference tournaments later on.
+Then, depending on how teams have performed in the season and in conference play, it will translate over to the “March Madness” tournament or other lesser-tier postseason tournaments.

 Where to Bet on the College Basketball